Today on the Nomad files I am joined by Sammi of Wanderlustin. Thanks for taking time out of your day to talk to us Sammi, let’s get into it.

 When did you find your love of travel and how did it come about?

-My first solo trip was to Amsterdam, but that wasn’t the trip that made me want to travel, it was the minusthirtyfrozeneyelashesfollowing one.
+My first solo trip was to Amsterdam, but that wasn’t the trip that made me want to travel, it was the following one.
 I booked to go to Oktoberfest with a tour company, and met the most diverse bunch of people, from a guy who’d hit his 17th month travelling, to a girl who’d just backpacked around Mongolia.
 Their combined experience made me realise I wanted to see all the incredible things they had.

 Do you have a particular song/video/poem/quote that particularly inspires you to travel?